JasonMDev/rails-link-aggregator/README.md

 *   RVM 1.27.0

 ## Feautures
-These are some of the feautures that have been added to the web page.
+These are some of the features that have been added to the web page.
 *   Scaffold of Links with "name" and "url" as fields
 *   User Authentication with devise Gem
 *   Front-end styling with the **bootstrap-sass** gem